nehalkhan2410/General/JavaScript/Console.md

 <img src="./images/Console_dir.png" alt="Console dir" style="width:60%;padding:0 20%;"/>

-- You can keep track of a counter variable then you can use `console.count()` which takes a label as parameter.
+- You can keep track of a counter variable then you can use `console.count()` which takes a label as a parameter.

 ```javascript
 // normal way of counting the clicks.